 Ideas like these provide excellent platforms for building pupils’ self-confidence and know-how through hands-on applications.
 Although guided by teachers and professional mentors, the idea is to give pupils the independence to work things out for themselves.

 It is said children are naturally mini-engineers.
 They are strong on creative problem solving, building and tinkering, but formal classroom education doesn’t allow them the scope to make the most of their natural attributes.
 It is important for schools to aim to preserve this natural curiosity by engaging children early.
 Much of the work done at senior level can be translated, with a few tweaks, to younger girls.
 Our prep girls (aged 4 to 11) have done a Mini Young Enterprise challenge, as well as enjoying a STEAM club where they have programmed robots and created circuits to light up a doll’s house.
 They take part in the National Science and Engineering Week, where the whole school goes off curriculum to enjoy interactive workshops and all kinds of hands-on scientific challenges.

-Girls should not feel put off by the fact that the STEM careers landscape is so sparsely populated by women.
+Girls should not feel put off by the fact that the STEAM careers landscape is so sparsely populated by women.
 We use appropriate alumnae as STEAM ambassadors and evidence of where a STEAM career can take you.
 For example, alumna Professor Ursula Martin, a mathematician and computer scientist from Oxford University, came to talk to the girls about her career in academia: she was the first female professor in any discipline at the University of St Andrews since its founding in the fifteenth century.
-Another alumna, a neuroscientist at Imperial College, London, came to champion STEAM degrees and careers; and several scientists, architects, network engineers and management accountants attended our recent careers fair.
+Another alumna, a neuroscientist at Imperial College, London, came to champion STEAM degrees and careers; and several scientists, architects, and engineers attended our past careers fairs.
 This kind of insight into what a STEAM career involves is hard for teachers to replicate.